Memphis Jug Band: Commercial recordings

-Between 1927 and 1934, the Memphis Jug Band made more than eighty commercial recordings, first for Victor Records, then (as the Picaninny Jug Band) for the Champion-Gennett label, and finally for OKeh Records.
+Between 1927 and 1934, the Memphis Jug Band made more than 80 commercial recordings, first for Victor Records, then (as the Picaninny Jug Band) for the Champion-Gennett label, and finally for OKeh Records.
 The Victor recordings were made in Memphis and Atlanta, Georgia, between 1927 and 1930; the Champion-Gennett recordings were made in Richmond, Indiana, in August 1932; and the final sessions for Okeh were held in Chicago in November 1934.
 By that time, their style of music was no longer in demand by record companies, as commercial styles were moving toward a more urban sound.

 Two of their 1920s recordings were included on the influential Anthology of American Folk Music, released in 1952 (a third is on the unreleased fourth volume).
 Their 1928 recording of "Stealin', Stealin'" was included on the compilation album The Country Blues issued by Folkways Records in 1959.
 The song became one of the group's best known, especially after the Grateful Dead recorded it as its first single, in 1966.

 The other jug band song on The Country Blues was Gus Cannon's "Walk Right In", which was a hit for the Rooftop Singers in 1962.
-Capitalizing on the success of that recording, the Memphis label Stax Records invited Cannon, then 79 years old, to record a full-length album the following year.
+Capitalizing on the success of that recording, Memphis label Stax Records invited Cannon, then 79 years old, to record a full-length album the following year.
 Will Shade, the leader of the Memphis Jug Band, backed Cannon on jug, and former member Milton Roby played washboard.

 Twenty-eight of the group's commercial recordings from 1927 to 1934 were reissued by Yazoo Records in 1980 on the double album Memphis Jug Band.
 It was reissued in 1991 on CD with a reduced and reprogrammed 23-track listing.

 Field recordings

 During the folk revival of the 1950s, Shade made several field recordings.
 His ongoing activity as a performer and his accessible location in Memphis made him a popular starting point for scholars looking for other musicians in the area.
-Shade would often gather musicians at his apartment at Fourth and Beale for informal recording sessions featuring former musical rivals (including his former romantic rival Furry Lewis), playing together in different combinations.
-Shade continued using the name Memphis Jug Band, even for recordings consisting only of him and one or two other members.
+Shade often gathered musicians at his apartment at Fourth and Beale for informal recording sessions featuring former musical rivals (including his former romantic rival Furry Lewis), playing together in different combinations.
+Shade continued using the name Memphis Jug Band, even for recordings consisting only of one or two other members and himself.
 His wife, Jennie Mae Clayton, who sang on some of the earliest Memphis Jug Band recordings, also sang on some of these field recordings.

-The following are commercially available field recordings from this period:
+These commercially available field recordings are from this period: